 They began with a great innovation.
 Both an agora and a temple were needed, so why not combine the two and put the temple in the middle of a large courtyard?
 Then leave a big space to the north for a proper agora.

 The agora itself lay to the north and has not been excavated apart from a very impressive fountain house adjacent to the northern side dedicated to Arsinoe.
 It was a long rectangular structure over 40 metres long, reminding us that the provision of a fountain with pure water was an important function of an agora.
-It was fed by an aqueduct from a source in the nearby modern village.
 Adjacent to the Fountain house, the corner of the northern stoa of the agora has been excavated, hinting that the agora itself must have been a large and impressive structure.

 However on a low hill to the north, was a grandiose palace.
 This had five separate courtyards which formed the real administrative centre as well as a grandiose Royal residence with their suites of banqueting rooms and baths.

 This solves the old conundrum: was Macedonia Greek or not?
 Was Alexander the Great really Greek?
-The answer was half and half.
-Here, in his capital there is both a grandiose Royal Palace and Greek-style town laid out on Hippodamian principles with a fine agora at the centre.
-An agora is something you have to have if you are going to pretend to be Greek.
+The answer is half and half.
+Here, in his capital there is a Greek-style town laid out on Hippodamian principles with a fine agora at the centre.
+But there is also a grandiose Royal Palace.
+Pella was a bastard.

 If therefore you are visiting a Greek town, don’t spend too much time on the temples: temples are indeed fascinating, but it is the agora that was the heart of the town.
-Look at its relation to the rest of the town.
-Look at the stoas where market trading and the gossiping took place.
+Look at its relation to the rest of th where market trading and the gossiping took place.
 Look at the Council house and the administrative buildings.
-Remember that in Greece, one-man rule was rare: the opposite of democracy was an aristocracy and the Council house would be where the leading citizens would meet and try to perpetuate their rule.
+Remember that in Greece, one-man rule was rare: the opposite of democracy was an oligarchy and the Council house would be where the leading citizens would meet and try to perpetuate their rule.
 Look for the fountains and the law courts.
 And then look for the theatre and the temples, and see what was their relation to the agora.
-For it was the agora that was the heart of the town, and this must be the starting point if we are to understand how a Greek town really worked.
+For the agora was the heart of the town, and this must be the starting point if we are to understand how a Greek town really worked.